 We have determined that Artisan Partners Launch Equity LP, or Launch Equity, which began operations on July 25, 2011 and was dissolved in December 2014, was a VIE.
 Our equity investment in the fund represented our variable interest in the fund.
 Additionally, we had the right to receive management and incentive fees for the services we provided as investment adviser to Launch Equity, which were considered variable interests.
 The limited partners of Launch Equity were certain of our employees and former employees, and thus were related parties to us.
 We determined that Launch Equity was a VIE pursuant to ASC 810-10-15-14(c), because (i) the voting rights of the limited partners were not proportional to their obligations to absorb expected losses and rights to receive expected residual returns and (ii) substantially all of Launch Equity's activities either involved or were conducted on behalf of the limited partners (the investors that have disproportionately few voting rights) and their related parties (including us).
-We concluded we were the primary beneficiary of Launch Equity for this purpose as we were the member of the related party group that was most closely associated with it.
-Although we had only a minimal equity investment in Launch Equity, as the general partner, we controlled Launch Equity's management and affairs.
+We concluded we were the primary beneficiary of Launch Equity, as the general partner, we controlled Launch Equity's management and affairs.
 In addition, the fund was designed to attract third party investors to provide an economic benefit to us in the form of quarterly management fees and an annual incentive fee based upon the net capital appreciation of the fund.
+Also, in the ordinary course of business, we chose to waive certain fees or assume operating expenses of the fund.
+As a result, we concluded we were the primary beneficiary of Launch Equity in to us in the form of quarterly management fees and an annual incentive fee based upon the net capital appreciation of the fund.
 Also, in the ordinary course of business, we chose to waive certain fees or assume operating expenses of the fund.
 As a result, we concluded we were the primary beneficiary of Launch Equity.
 The results of Launch Equity prior to its dissolution are included in our consolidated financial results.